munakh/CV/README.md

 *Analytical thinker*

 Having done Philosophy both as an A Level, and later at St Andrews, I am a keen analytical and critical thinker.
-I love delving into logic puzzles and analysing an issue from all sides to crack the solutiom and solving multi-layer problems, which is exactly why coding excites me.
+I love delving into logic puzzles and analysing an issue from all sides to crack the solution and solving multi-layer problems, which is exactly why coding excites me.

 *Excellent communication skills*